 In addition to being sought after for their unique appearance, black hairless cats are perfect companions for those who suffer from a moderate allergy to cat hair.
-The reactions to these breeds are both positive and negative; if some find them fascinating and endearing, others rather feel revulsion in the face of the physique of these cats.
+The reactions to these breeds are both positive and negative; if some find them fascinating and endearing, others instead feel revulsion in the face of the physique of these cats.

-However, the Sphynx, the Donskoy, and the Peterbald have many qualities and are gaining more and more followers, for reasons that go well beyond appearances.
+However, the Sphynx, the Donskoy, and the Peterbald have many qualities and are gaining more and more followers for reasons that go well beyond appearances.
 Here is the essential to know about these extraordinary cats.

 The Sphynx: one of the most popular black hairless cats